Saturday, March 8, 2025

 Do You Need a Non-material Soul?

-Currently, the notion of a non-material soul is not popular among scientists and philosophers, most of whom are physicalists.
+Currently the notion of a non-material soul is not popular among scientists and philosophers, most of whom are physicalists.
 Physicalism is the belief that everything is physical; there are no non-physical substances, such as a non-material soul.

 Both types of physicalism entail that the human person cannot exist without a physical body, and that the mind cannot function without a physical brain.

-Christian physicalism attempts to marry two competing worldviews, each with its own motivation, metaphysics, and epistemology[10].
+Christian physicalism tries to marry two competing worldviews, each with its own motivation, metaphysics, and epistemology.
 A basic argument for physicalism is that it is impossible for a non-material soul to interact with a physical substance.
 But Christianity affirms that spiritual non-material agents (e.g., God, angels, demons) can influence material things.
 In particular, Christianity holds that the conscious self, or soul, does not need a physical brain.
 If angelic souls can exist without a physical body, why not human souls?

 Christian physicalism faces several theological problems.
 For example, if the human soul is just a complex property of the body, how can it survive bodily death?
-And if the soul dies with the body, so that the person ceases to exist, how can the resurrected person be the same as the person who died?
+And if the soul dies with the body, so that the person ceases to exist, how can the resurrected person be the same as the person that died?
 We shall consider these problems in the following sections.

 Body and Soul in the Bible